turbot/steampipe-docs/docs/integrations/aws_codebuild.md

 Because the `steampipe check all` command returns the number of violations and we want CodeBuild to exit cleanly, we add `on-failure: CONTINUE` to the build phase.

-For the actuall check, we just need to tell steampipe where to find the mod `export STEAMPIPE_WORKSPACE_CHDIR`, then we change directory to the terraform and run the  `steampipe check all` command.
+For the actual check, we just need to tell steampipe where to find the mod `export STEAMPIPE_WORKSPACE_CHDIR`, then we change directory to the terraform and run the  `steampipe check all` command.
 Since steampipe was installed in the parent directory of terraform, we call it as `../steampipe`.

 That's it!
 Now you can use any of Steampipe's plugins and mods as part of your CodeBuild projects.